HrsT7/small-helper/README.md

 im going to name this script easier-script and it can be called be typing 'es'

-im sorry for my poor inglish
+im sorry for my poor english